 No. Use the facilities in Howth before boarding the ferry.

-Q: Can I bring my dog to Ireland’s Eye Island?
+Q: Can I bring my dog to Ireland’s Eye island?
+No. Ireland’s Eye is a Special Protection Area.
+Dogs are prohibited to protect nesting seabirds.

 Enjoy Your Visit to Ireland’s Eye Island

-Whether you are a day-tripper from Dublin or spending a cozy weekend in Howth, Ireland’s Eye is the kind of destination that stays with you long after the ferry returns to the pier.
+Whether you’re a day-tripper from Dublin or spending a weekend in Howth, Ireland’s Eye is the kind of destination that stays with you long after the ferry returns to the pier.

 This post contains affiliate links.
 If you click on the links to make a purchase, we will earn a small commission.
 This is at NO EXTRA COST to you.
 This is a free way to support us and allow us to continue to create inspiring adventure travel guides.